Aging parents: 8 warning signs of health problems

 1. Are your parents able to take care of themselves?

 Any changes in the way your parents do things around the house could provide clues to their health.
 For example, scorched pots could mean your parents are forgetting about food cooking on the stove.
-Neglected housework could be a sign of depression, dementia or other concerns.
+Issues such as failing to pay bills, having problems shopping and neglecting housework also might be signs of depression, dementia or other concerns.

 2. Are your parents experiencing memory loss?